 Anyone with direct knowledge of an individual’s or group's contribution to science and engineering promotion may nominate that candidate for an NSERC Award for Science Promotion.
 Nominators may be colleagues or people who have benefited from the nominee’s contributions, such as teachers, parents, community members or administrators.

 Submissions and support material become the property of NSERC and will not be returned.
-Do not include videos or CD ROMS.

 Nominations are reviewed by the PromoScience/NSERC Awards for Science Promotion Selection Committee.
 Members are chosen from the science and engineering promotion community and the education community based on their stature and expertise.